[3.13] 1h Impale Cyclone Slayer. All content viable with cheap gear. No required items.

 Since Cyclone hits really fast, it can be hard to sustain mana only through leech.
 For that reason we want to reduce Cyclone's mana cost as close as possible to 0.

-The best way to solve this is to get a fossil crafted chest with the mod "Socketed Attacks have -15 to Total Mana Cost" however you can also get 3 sources of -3 to channeling skills on rings, amulet or anointed "Lucidity".
+The best way to solve this is to get a with the mod "Socketed Attacks have -15 to Total Mana Cost" however you can also get 3 sources of -3 to channeling skills on rings, amulet or anointed "Lucidity".

 Early game simply using the unique ring Praxis is enough.